4 Examples to Understand VBA For Each Loop [Cells, Arrays]

 VBA-For-Next-continue

-You can see, though C++ is our third element, we did not display it in the message box.
+You can see that though C++ is our third element, we did not display it in the message box.